top of page

 A HIGH-OCTANE ADRENALINE RUSH!

-Throughout the production, one 'Cher' would lead the story.
-The young, innocent Cher known as 'Babe' was portrayed by Jasmine Jules Andrews (understudy).
-Babe takes us back to Cher's childhood when the young Cherilyn was bullied at school for looking different & discovering her love for music, through to her leaving home & meeting Sonny Bono, being rejected by as a solo singer by Phil Spector & to the release & huge success of 'I Got You Babe'.
+Throughout the production, one Cher would lead the story.
+The young, innocent Cher known as Babe was portrayed by Jasmine Jules Andrews (understudy).
+Babe takes us back to Cher's childhood when the young Cherilyn was bullied at school for looking different and discovering her love for music, through to her leaving home and meeting Sonny Bono, being rejected by as a solo singer by Phil Spector and to the release and huge success of I Got You Babe.

-Then 'Lady' takes over as chief storyteller, Lady is portrayed by Danielle Steers & we are taken through some of the most turbulent years of the story.
-From the success of the 'Sonny & Cher Comedy Hour', to her wanting to work less & stay at home with her child, onto to the realisation that Sonny was taking everything from her & then finally their divorce.
+Then Lady takes over as chief storyteller, Lady is portrayed by Danielle Steers and we are taken through some of the most turbulent years of the story.
+From the success of the Sonny and Cher Comedy Hour, to her wanting to work less and stay at home with her child, onto to the realisation that Sonny was taking everything from her and then finally their divorce.

-Kurup has a powerful voice & performs with almost effortless ease.
+Kurup has a powerful voice and performs with almost effortless ease.
 She develops the character into the strong but caring woman the world loves.
 She has Cher's trademark sass, even referring to the audience as bitches!

-At first glance, the set, designed by Tom Rogers, seemed very industrial & perhaps not what you'd expect from a production about one of the worlds most flamboyant stars.
+At first glance, the set, designed by Tom Rogers, seemed very industrial and perhaps not what you'd expect from a production about one of the worlds most flamboyant stars.
 However, when you took the time to really look at it you could see that it was filled with rows of garment bags which made you wonder what extreme costumes would be inside.

 When I was watching, I thought that some of the costumes were reminiscent of the musical Six so I was not surprised to learn that Gabriella Slade was costume designer for both shows.
 The attention to detail in the costumes was phenomenal, I just wish that the ensembles costumes had been slightly more flamboyant, although what they had was universal so understand the choices.